brianglass/anastasis/files/kontakion_32.md

 Do you despise, Redeemer, and do you reckon nothing
 To the friendship of the sons of Zebedee?
 Remember, Lover of mankind, how they heard and did not disobey your divine word.
-They did not say in their hearts, Â‘Who is this who calls us?Â’, But they chose you even before their own father.
+They did not say in their hearts, ‘Who is this who calls us?’, But they chose you even before their own father.
 Matthew again considered
 The profit of the customs house as total loss,
 Since he longed for your wealth.
 Thomas the Twin also hated life itself.
-And in a word we have all said, Â‘We love you more than allÂ’.
+And in a word we have all said, ‘We love you more than all’.
 Then do not leave us.
 Take us in your arms, you who fill all things.
 Enclose us and say to us,
-Â‘I am not parting from you.
-I am with you and there is no one against you.Â’Â’
+‘I am not parting from you.
+I am with you and there is no one against you.’’

 **